danherbert-io/elide-for-laravel/docs/digging-deeper.md

 ```

 > [!TIP]
-> It is important to note that Elide handles rendering of the component for you — you do not need to reference the
-> component itself via `<x-application-navigation ...>`
+> It is important to note that Elide handles rendering of views and components for you — you do not need to reference the component itself via `<x-application-navigation ...>`

 > [!TIP]
-> The name of the partial (`application-navigation`) is automatically determined from the component's class name.
+> The name of the partial which we have used in our template (`application-navigation`) is automatically determined from the component's class name.

-We can instruct Elide to return this component with every HTMX AJAX request.
+Now that our app template looks for this partial, we can instruct Elide to return this component with every HTMX AJAX request.

 One way of doing this would be to add it to your app's service provider: